oraxen/oraxen/README.md

 - Automatically generate the resource-pack
 - Automatically upload the resource-pack
 - Automatically send the resource-pack to your players
-- Allow to create new items in a few lines of configuration
+- Allow creating new items in a few lines of configuration
 - Support custom items, weapons, armors, blocks, and more
 - Modular mechanics system to empower your items
 - Automatically update configurations when you update the plugin